 According to astrologer Austin Coppock, Sagittarius is the zodiac’s resident “Doom Super Soldier” while Scorpio is the sign most likely to harbor a “Death Wish”, literally or figuratively.
 (Source) Combine the conscious awareness (Sun) in the sign of crusades (Sagittarius) with the unconscious instincts (Moon) in the sign of the underworld (Scorpio) and you get a Sun/Moon pairing that’s fervent, intense, and who will live life infused with a spirit of terrifyingly high stakes adventure.
-This pairing is more than willing to risk its life for some great cause, with some Sag/Scorpios even willing to risk the life or livelihood of others as well.
-To illustrate: Using its incorporation date as its date of birth, the insurance company American International Group (AIG) is a Sagittarius Sun, Scorpio Moon whose financial super-soldiering (Sagittarius) nearly doomed the entire economy to a Death Wish (Scorpio).
+A free-wheeling scholar (Sagittarius) of the shadows (Scorpio Moon) at its best or a fanatical archer (Sagittarius) of darkness (Scorpio Moon) at its worst, this pairing is more than willing to risk its life for some great cause, with some Sadge/Scorpios even willing to risk the life or livelihood of others as well.
+According to astrologer Wendell C Perry, for Sagittarius/Scorpio “it’s a matter of you against the world, and the world had better watch out”.
+(Source) To illustrate: Using its incorporation date as its date of birth, the insurance company American International Group (AIG) is a Sagittarius Sun, Scorpio Moon whose financial super-soldiering (Sagittarius) nearly doomed the world economy to a death wish (Scorpio Moon).
 (Chart)

 Newly declassified U.S. intelligence files tell the remarkable story of the ultra-secret Insurance Intelligence Unit, a component of the Office of Strategic Services, a forerunner of the CIA, and its elite counterintelligence branch X-2.